stefano73it/laravel-push/README.md

 ## Overview

-Send notifications using Laravel + SQS + SNS
+Send notifications using Laravel + SQS + SNS.
+You must have a running SQS queue, that will trigger the Lambda function which sends push notifications to mobile devices.

 ## How to install